-ProbML will be held on July 5, 2026 in Seoul at Seoul Trade Exhibition & Convention (SETEC), co-located with ICML 2026.
+ProbML will be held on July 5, 2026 in Seoul, co-located with ICML 2026.
 This year’s symposium features an expanded scope with two primary areas of focus:

 Area 1: Probabilistic and/or Bayesian ML Methods